We Welcome Your Application to Join Us!

 We’ll start in Williamstown, Massachusetts, with a short orientation to get to know each other before we head across the border to southern Vermont.

-In Vermont’s Green Mountains, we’ll hike Haystack Mountain — a great first hike — and enjoy a four-state view from the top.
+In Vermont’s Green Mountains, we’ll hike to the top of our first summit together — a great first hike — and enjoy a four-state view from the top.
 Hiking on New England Adventure is a group activity with a leader at the front and the rear, and songs, stories, water, and snacks all the way.
 We stop frequently and enjoy our time on the trail.

 From Vermont, we’ll head east into New Hampshire for a day of biking on the Northern Rail Trail in Hanover.
 Rail trails are ideal for us as they are car-free and pretty much flat — the miles fly by as we zip along with helmets on and leaders at the front and rear.
 We’ll take plenty of stops along the way, enjoy snacks and games, and appreciate the change of pace from hiking.

 Our week outdoors ends with a challenge hike and rafting.
 As a group, we’ll take on Mount Moosilauke, a 4,802-foot peak in the White Mountains.
 It’s beautiful and fun… and a terrific accomplishment.
 Then we’ll go rafting on the dam-controlled Deerfield River for yet another way to experience the outdoors with Overland.
 At every step of the way — on foot, bike, and raft — your Overland leaders will be there supporting you, encouraging you, and cheering you on.